sjsrey/ors/ors.md

 meta analyses on fully explorable scientific records

-Advances in cyberinfrasture are having impacts not just on how we *do* science but are likely to shape the ways we *report* science.
+Advances in cyberinfrastructure are having impacts not just on how we *do* science but are likely to shape the ways we *report* science.
 The traditional vessel of reporting findings has been the regular journal article, which has served us well but as pointed out above, is showing its age.
 Tapping the possibilities of electronic publication opens up new ways to explore the scientific literature.
 As journal articles become *live* the ability to do more comprehensive analysis of the literature can be realized.
 Mining the relationships between publications, institutions, and knowledge domains can provide a richer narrative of science than what has been possible prior to the Web 2.0 age [@Ahlqvist:2013vn].

 In the open publication model, I've articles also provide an entry point to access the data and methods that underlie an article.
 This lowers the barriers to replication of reported work by other scientists.